Heat Cramps

 - If you are unable to drink sufficient fluids because you have nausea or are vomiting, you may need IV rehydration with normal saline.

-- Rarely, heat cramps can accompany heat exhaustion.
-If so, call the doctor.
+- Heat cramps may accompany heat exhaustion.

 Heat Cramp Treatment